 It is the most significant of Mandalay’s historic buildings because it’s the only remaining of the former wooden Royal Palace.
 It was initially the royal apartment in which King Mindon died, located within the palace walls.
 It was moved to its current location by Mindon’s son (king Thibaw, the last king of Burma) and converted into a monastery in memory of King Mindon.
 Made entirely out of teak wood, it is adorned with beautifully intricate carvings.

 3. Mandalay Hill

-During the sunset, it’s a must-do to get the top of the hill that offers stunning 360-degree views of the whole city, the Irrawaddy River, and the distant hills.
+During the sunset, it’s a must-do to get to the top of the hill that offers stunning 360° views of the whole city, the Irrawaddy River, and the distant hills.
 While the sun sets down, its warm light glint off the gold and green of the Sutaungpyei Pagoda, which is located at the summit, Mandalay Hill is a holy site and is said it has been climbed by the Buddha, who prophesied that a great city would be built here.
 The uphill road to the top is dotted by numerous interesting pagodas and starts with two giant white Chintes that guard the entrance.

 4. Kuthodaw Pagoda

 Built in 1857 by King Mindon Min, this temple building is completely gilded on the exterior, giving it the look of a solid gold spectacle.
 Within the white stupas with a pinnacled roofs are placed 730 marble tablets (729 contain the body of the text, while the 730th tablet describes their creation) covered on both sides with a dense script.
 Filled in the past with gold ink and decorated with precious stone, after the British invasion, the troops stripped everything and was refilled with pure black ink.
 Taken all together, these comprise the entirety of Theravāda Buddhism’s religious canon, and it’s called “the world’s largest book”.

 5. Mahamuni Buddha Temple